Avatar Legends: The Fighting Game — Can It Bend the Future of Fighters?

 - Storage: 70 GB SSD

-Here’s what stands out — and what I think could make or break the game.
+Here’s what pops out — and what I think could be the game-changer.Flow System & Movement Focus

 Flow System & Movement Focus

-The Flow System promises to center gameplay around movement, positioning, fluid transitions.
-What surprised me is how often recent fighting games lean toward static spacing or passive offense; this seems to push back against that.
+The Flow System will center gaming on movement, positional advantage, fluid transitions.
+What surprised me was how often modern fighting games tend to err on the side of stationary spacing or passive offense; this seems to push back against that.

 Support Characters